seb-oss/openbanking/postman/README.md

 ### Step 2.
 Importing Environment into Postman
 1. Click on the Environments tab on the left navbar of Postman
 1. Click on the Import button
-1. Click on the Upload Files button
+1. Click on the Upload Files button and select 'SEB PSD2 Sandbox.postman_environment.json' file
 1. Click on the Import Button

 ### Step 3.
 Set your own Environment